 Problem: A firm of general solicitors wanted to include every service they offered in their ad campaign.

 Solution: I simplified the copy and created a series of ‘reasons to choose’, where each ad featured just one service (with bullet points to cross-sell the others)

-Problem: The client wanted to increase responses to his estimates.
+Problem: A local painter/decorator wanted to increase responses to his estimates.